Adaptive Alert Detection

 Between the hours of 25 and 37, the issue probability increases to almost 100% thanks to a modest but consistent uptick in the contribution of anomalies.

 A medium sensitivity setting with thresholds of 80% and 20% for triggering and clearing would open an alert here from hours 28 to 38.
-Note that even though the probability of there being an issue between these hours periodically dips below 80%, the alert does not actually clear until the probability reaches 20%, thus minimizing alert noise (see Improving Alert Reliability for more information about reducing alert noise).
+Note that even though the probability of there being an issue between these hours periodically dips below 80%, the alert does not actually clear until the probability reaches 20%, thus minimizing alert noise (see Reducing Alert Noise for more information about reducing alert noise).

 By contrast, a manual alert rule set to “two anomalies twice in a row” would never have triggered an alert.